correiajoao/data-analysis/Effectivenes.md

 ### Mean of results

-Althoug the code below seems to be complex, they just calculates the mean of the results obtained by the algorithms in the prediction of conde smells, considering all developers.
+Although the code below seems to be complex, they just calculate the mean of the results obtained by the algorithms in the prediction of conde smells, considering all developers.